Claire Wainwright: Personal life

 Claire Wainwright is of European descent, she is half French and half Welsh.
 She grew up in the Middle East, but then attended medical school in London.
 After marrying Australian Professor Brandon Wainwright, she moved to Queensland where she completed her medical training.

 Career

-Wainwright decided to pursue research medicine after doing a research elective with the paediatric renal team at Guys Hospital London.
+Wainwright decided to pursue research medicine after doing a research elective with the paediatric renal team at Guy's Hospital London.
 Since then she has collaborated on 43 academic articles investigating cystic fibrosis and other respiratory issues in children.
 She is currently employed by the Queensland Children's Hospital and the University of Queensland as a professor of Paediatrics and Child Health.

-In 2016 Wainwright was elected Fellow of the Australian Academy of Health and Medical Sciences.
+In 2016, Wainwright was elected Fellow of the Australian Academy of Health and Medical Sciences.